-Storm water that falls on the ash facility or conveyor platforms will be contaminated and will be kept separate from clean storm water.
+Storm water that falls on the ash facility or conveyor platforms will be contaminated and will be kept separate from clean storm water from the catchment.
 The site will have a network of contaminated storm water collection trenches which will surround the facility and gravity-drain towards seven PCDs located on the northern side of the ash facility.
-Upstream clean storm water will be diverted around the ash facility by diversion berms and trenches.
+Upstream clean storm water will be diverted around the ash facility via earth diversion berms and trenches, which will allow regrowth of aquatic vegetation.
 The clean storm water will be diverted into the environment downstream of the facility at pre-development rates.